vanshmadan/aws-lambda-snapstart-python-scanner/README.md

 # SnapStart Bug Scanner (Python, libcst-based)

 This is a lightweight static analyzer to spot AWS Lambda **SnapStart** anti-patterns in Python code, inspired by the Java SnapStart Bug Scanner.
-It focuses on code executed at **module import time** that can behave badly across snapshot/restore.
+It focuses on code executed that can behave badly across snapshot/restore.

 ## Rules Implemented (8)
 - **PY001_MUTABLE_MODULE_STATE (WARN):** Mutable objects (list/dict/set) created at module level.